Skip to main content

 danger

 This document describes project-level configuration in Kotest 6.0.
-If you were using project-level configuration in Kotest 5.x, note that the location of the project config instance is now required to be io.kotest.provided.ProjectConfig, otherwise it will not be picked up by the framework.
+If you were using project-level configuration in Kotest 5.x, note that the behavior has changed.
+Please read these docs carefully to ensure the config classes are picked up by the framework.

-Kotest is flexible and has many ways to configure tests, such as configuring the order of tests inside a spec, or how test classes are created.
-Sometimes you may want to set this at a global level and for that you need to use project-level-config.
+Kotest is flexible and has many ways to configure tests, such as configuring the order of tests inside a spec or how test classes are created.
+Sometimes you may want to set this at a global level, and for that you need to use project wide config.

-Any configuration set at the spec level or directly on a test will override config specified at the project level.
-Some configuration options are only available at the project level because they change how the test engine runs the entire test suite (eg spec concurrency settings).
+Any configuration set at a spec level or directly on a test will override config specified at the project level.
+Some configuration options are only available at the project level because they change how the test engine runs the entire test suite (for example, the max number of concurrent specs to execute wouldn't make any sense to be specified at the spec level).

 Some configuration options available in AbstractProjectConfig include assertions modes, timeouts, failing specs with ignored tests, global AssertSoftly, and reusable listeners or extensions and so on.